the-draupnir-project/planning/design/2511-contribution-risk-and-response.md

 ## Risk classification

-- minimal if none apply
+- Minimal if none apply

-- sensitive if one apply
+- Sensitive if one apply

-- critical if two or more apply.
+- Critical if two or more apply.

 ## Contexts